Chart Color Schemes

 Infrastructure

-The influence of local infrastructure changes on an area's performance is significant.
+Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified a total of 22 projects that are likely to impact the area.
-Notable projects include Woden Town Square Precinct Redevelopment, Woden Experiment Stage 2 - Public Realm & Active Travel Upgrades, Ivy by Morris (Section 54 Phillip), and The Hunter.
-The following list details those projects most relevant to the area.
+Notable projects include Woden Town Square Precinct Redevelopment, Ivy by Morris (Section 54 Phillip), The Hunter, and CIT Woden Campus.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.